Antonio417/Data_Analyst_Portfolio/SQL/Pizza-Runner/Runner and Customer Experience.md

-### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)
+### 1. How many runners signed up for each 1 week period ? (i.e. week starts 2021-01-01)

 There is some discrepancy between the data in the `runners table`, `customer_orders` and `runner_orders` tables.